Chessiie/Chessiie/README.md

 I'm a passionate Application Security Researcher hailing from the land of Serendib, 🇱🇰

-🔎 Areas of Interest
+🕵️‍♂️ Areas of Interest
 <ul>
-✅ Web & Mobile Security
+✅ Web Security & Mobile Security
+✅ Secure Software Development & DevSecOps
 ✅ Offensive Security & Ethical Hacking
-✅ AI in Cybersecurity
+✅ AI & Machine Learning in Cybersecurity
 </ul>

 You can reach me at 👇